 What does a mole check by a private dermatologist cost?

-Another option is to see a private dermatologist to have your suspicious mole(s) checked out; to find one in your area, check nhs.ukor doctify.com.
+Another option is to see a private dermatologist to have your suspicious mole(s) checked out; to find one in your area, check nhs.uk or doctify.com.
 They will do your consultation (with full sun exposure and family history check), mole assessment and, if necessary, removal, for you; this may take two appointments.
 There are often three or four separate fees (consultation, biopsy/removal, histology, and facility fee) that may be charged here, so make sure you get an upfront picture of the total cost.
-Expect to pay around £1000 from consultation to removal.
+Expect to pay no less than £1000 from consultation to removal.
+Recently the facility or clinic fees in particular, which cover the use of a medical facility and nurse support, have shot through the roof.
+It's why dermatologists like Dr Mary Sommerlad hesitate to take on patients without private health insurance: "many people are not prepared for the cost picture," she says.

-To give you two central London examples (prices outside of the capital and the South-East will be lower) dermatologist Dr Mary Sommerlad charges £250 for the consultation which includes a full-body mole check, and £700 to excise a suspect mole that is not obviously melanoma, including histology.
+To give you two central London examples (prices outside of the capital and the South-East will be lower) Sommerlad charges £250 for the consultation which includes a full-body mole check, and £700 to excise a suspect mole that is not obviously melanoma, including histology.
 Dermatology professor Firas Al-Niaimi will charge £375 for a single mole check and £500 for its excision.
-His clinic fees for this include histology and nurse support and are £525.
+His clinic fees for this include histology and nurse support and start at £600.

 If a consultant spots an obvious melanoma, prices will go up as the excision becomes more complicated and requires further investigation as to whether the cancer has spread.